rumiani/algorithem-problems/README.md

 ```
 Link to the problem number 3 for testing: [Test out the solution here](https://app.codesignal.com/arcade/intro/level-1/s5PbmwxfECC52PWyQ)

+# 4- Adjecent Elements Product
-# 4- Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.
+Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.

 Example